Gas lighting: Background

 Accumulating and escaping gases were known originally among coal miners for their adverse effects rather than their useful characteristics.
 Coal miners described two types of gases, one called the choke damp and the other fire damp.
 In 1667, a paper detailing the effects of these gases was entitled, "A Description of a Well and Earth in Lancashire taking Fire, by a Candle approaching to it.
 Imparted by Thomas Shirley, Esq an eye-witness."

-Stephen Hales was the first person who procured a flammable fluid from the actual distillation of coal.
-His experiments with this object are related in the first volume of his Vegetable Statics, published in 1726.
-From the distillation of "one hundred and fifty-eight grains [10.2 g] of Newcastle coal, he states that he obtained one hundred and eighty cubic inches [2.9 L] of air, which weighed fifty-one grains [3.3 g], being nearly one third of the whole."
-These results seemed to have passed without notice for several years.
+British clergyman and scientist Stephen Hales experimented with the actual distillation of coal, thereby obtaining a flammable liquid.
+He reported his results in the first volume of his Vegetable Statics, published in 1726.
+From the distillation of "one hundred and fifty-eight grains [10.2 g] of Newcastle coal, he stated that he obtained 180 cubic inches [2.9 L] of gas, which weighed 51 grains [3.3 g], being nearly one third of the whole."
+Hales's results garnered attention decades later as the unique chemical properties of various gases became understood through the work of Joseph Black, Henry Cavendish, Alessandro Volta, and others.

-In the Philosophical Transactions of the Royal Society in 1733, some properties of coal gas are detailed in a paper called, "An Account of the Damp Air in a Coal-pit of Sir James Lowther, sunk within Twenty Yards of the Sea."
-This paper contained some striking facts relating to the flammability and other properties of coal gas.

-The principal properties of coal gas were demonstrated to different members of the Royal Society, and showed that after keeping the gas some time, it still retained its flammability.
-The scientists of the time still saw no useful purpose for it.
+A 1733 publication by Sir James Lowther in the Philosophical Transactions of the Royal Society detailed some properties of coal gas, including its flammability.
+Lowther demonstrated the principal properties of coal gas to different members of the Royal Society.
+He showed that the gas retained its flammability after storage for some time.
+The demonstration did not result in identification of utility.

-John Clayton, in an extract from a letter in the Philosophical Transactions for 1735, calls gas the "spirit" of coal and discovered its flammability by an accident.
-This "spirit" happened to catch fire, by coming in contact with a candle as it escaped from a fracture in one of his distillatory vessels.
-By preserving the gas in bladders, he entertained his friends, by exhibiting its flammability.
+Minister and experimentalist John Clayton referred to coal gas as the "spirit" of coal.
+He discovered its flammability by an accident.
+The "spirit" he isolated from coal caught fire by coming in contact with a candle as it escaped from a fracture in one of his distillation vessels.
+He stored the coal gas in bladders, and at times he entertained his friends by demonstrating the flammability of the gas.
+Clayton published his findings in Philosophical Transactions.